Dans-Plugins/Nether-Access-Controller/README.md

 # Nether Access Controller

 ## Description
-Nether Access Controller is a plugin that allows operators to control access to the nether.
+Nether Access Controller is a Minecraft plugin that allows operators to control access to the nether.
 It is essentially a whitelist for nether access.
 Operators can allow or deny access and view who has access.
 Both nether portal creation and usage can be prevented through the use of this tool.

 ## Installation
 1) You can download the plugin from [this page](https://www.spigotmc.org/resources/nether-access-controller.95905/).